allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 Several permission roles can access the Continuation Training module and perform administrative functions, in addition to PEX Admin and Administrator.
 The pseudo-role Supervisor also has limited functions in the CT module, and any Basic User can access the module for the purpose of submitting Training Accomplishment Reports \(TARs\) via the Reporting tab:

-■ ARMS Import/Export is required to access the ARMS tab.
+* ARMS Import/Export is required to access the ARMS tab.
 This role cannot be assigned to a Joint Use account, i.e., the user must be associated to a Personnel record.

-■ Training Administrator can perform any function in the CT module except audit TARs and access the ARMS tab.
+* Training Administrator can perform any function in the CT module except audit TARs and access the ARMS tab.

-■ Training CT Administrator can perform any function in the CT module except audit TARs, setup and use the TACTICS tab, and access the ARMS tab.
+* Training CT Administrator can perform any function in the CT module except audit TARs, setup and use the TACTICS tab, and access the ARMS tab.

-■ Training Auditor \(previously Training Auditor/ARMS\) can audit TARs for both unit-level and ARMS tasks, import and export ARMS data, as well as view Training Tasks and Overview tabs.
+* Training Auditor \(previously Training Auditor/ARMS\) can audit TARs for both unit-level and ARMS tasks, import and export ARMS data, as well as view Training Tasks and Overview tabs.

 It cannot access the ARMS tab.

-■ Basic User can access and use the Training Tasks tab within the module, as well as submit TARs for squadron personnel via the Reporting tab.
+* Basic User can access and use the Training Tasks tab within the module, as well as submit TARs for squadron personnel via the Reporting tab.

-■ Supervisor is a pseudo-role which is assigned in the Personnel module.
+* Supervisor is a pseudo-role which is assigned in the Personnel module.
 In addition to the functions of Basic Users, individuals assigned as a supervisor can also the access the CT tab of their supervisees’ training folders from which they can view subordinate’s CT status, generate daily and monthly TAR reports and view the status of tasks reported but not yet updated in PEX displays.
 If the unit has set up the CT module to allow it, supervisors may also audit TARs of their supervisees from within the training folder.

 Module Notes

 The CT module interfaces with and uses data from the Personnel module.
 For ARMS tasks, the ARMS

 Personnel imports add/overwrite the necessary Personnel data.
-For unit-level tasks, both local and HQ, units must ensure the fol owing is completed:
+For unit-level tasks, both local and HQ, units must ensure the following is completed:

 Training

-■ Quals tab – Personnel’s qualifications are set.
+* Quals tab – Personnel’s qualifications are set.

-■ Details or Personnel tab – Personnel’s Service status is set.
+* Details or Personnel tab – Personnel’s Service status is set.

-■ Setup tab – The appropriate Qualification Status codes in the Aircrew Qualification Code table are identified as “Is Qualified.”
+* Setup tab – The appropriate Qualification Status codes in the Aircrew Qualification Code table are identified as “Is Qualified.”
 This is necessary to support setup of “Check Assigned” function within the CT module.

 Controls

-■ CT setup and management procedures can be accessed by navigating from the PEX main menu to Training > Continuation.
+* CT setup and management procedures can be accessed by navigating from the PEX main menu to Training > Continuation.

-■ Supervisor procedures can be accessed by navigation from My Page – My Data – Folders – My Supervisee’s
+* Supervisor procedures can be accessed by navigation from My Page – My Data – Folders – My Supervisee’s

-■ Basic user procedures can be accessed by navigation from My Page Workspace
+* Basic user procedures can be accessed by navigation from My Page Workspace

 1. Reporting tab: View/Edit from an Overview of TARs and report TARs by Person, Mission and Commitment.